nikomc/nikomc.github.io/.ipynb_checkpoints/bio-checkpoint.md

 M.A. in Journalism (Science, Health, and Environmental Reporting), New York University (Sep 2020 - Dec 2021)

-M.S. in Bioengineering, California Institute of Technology (Caltech) (Apr 2019 - May 2020)
+M.S. in Bioengineering, California Institute of Technology (Caltech) (Oct 2018 - May 2020)

 MRes in Systems and Synthetic Biology, Imperial College London (Sep 2017 - Sep 2018)